omraj0/GIF_Generator/README.md

 Feel free to customize the Random Meme Generator app to match your style and preferences:

 - Modify the CSS in the `src/styles` folder to change the app's appearance.
-- Add your favorite memes to the meme library by following the data structure in `src/data/memes.js`.
+- Add your favorite GIFs to the GIF library by following the data structure in `src/data/gif.js`.

 ## 🌐 Live Demo